hampel/envroute/README.md

 ### Routes ###

-The EnvRoute package changes the default environment detection mechanism for Laravel 5, from on the base route called.
+The EnvRoute package changes the default environment detection mechanism.

 The intention is to create a route prefix for each package you are developing and then you can configure a unique environment just for that package.
 For example - you could create a unique database connection for each package.